GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

 ### Will an SMS message timeout?

 Yes.
-We're planning to use AbortController to tim the request out ([tracking bug](https://bugs.chromium.org/p/chromium/issues/detail?id=976401)), but it's not implemented as of Chrome 78.
+We're planning to use AbortController to time the request out ([tracking bug](https://bugs.chromium.org/p/chromium/issues/detail?id=976401)), but it's not implemented as of Chrome 78.